 You can also extend the walk all the way to the Molo Sant’Antonio lighthouse, which is located at the end of the sea wall marking the entrance to the sailing and pleasure boat harbor.
 This used to be the city’s main harbor, until the construction of the larger commercial Port of Bari in 1850.

 Here you’re likely to see people fishing and hanging out with friends, painting boats, or taking sailing lessons in the sheltered marina.
-You can sit and watch all this go on while enjoying the fresh sea air.
+I love to sit and watch all this go on while enjoying the fresh sea air.

 In the evening, the promenade comes alive with locals and tourists alike, and people come to watch the spectacular sunset.
 This is one of my favorite things to do in Bari at night – there’s just a really lovely atmosphere here.